Azure/azure-sdk-for-js/sdk/openai/openai-assistants/review/openai-assistants.api.md

 // @public
 export type MessageRole = string;

+// Warning: (ae-forgotten-export) The symbol "MessageTextFileCitationAnnotation" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "MessageTextFilePathAnnotation" needs to be exported by the entry point index.d.ts
+//
 // @public
-export type MessageTextAnnotation = MessageFileCitationTextAnnotation | MessageFilePathTextAnnotation;
+export type MessageTextAnnotation = MessageTextFileCitationAnnotation | MessageTextFilePathAnnotation;

 // @public
 export interface MessageTextContent {